sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

 for data reduction purposes just like principal component scores (:ref:`Fabrigar et al., 1999 <Fabrigar_1999>`).

-PCA has been popular in Psychology for a number of reasons, and therefore it’s worth covering, although nowadays EFA is just as easy to do given the power of desktop computers and can be less susceptible to bias than PCA, especially with a small number of factors and variables.
-We’ll use the same |bfi_sample|_ dataset as before.
+PCA has been popular in Psychology for a number of reasons, and therefore it is worth covering, although nowadays EFA is just as easy to do given the power of desktop computers and can be less susceptible to bias than PCA, especially with a small number of factors and variables.
+We will use the same |bfi_sample|_ dataset as before.
 Much of the procedure is similar to EFA, so although there are some conceptual differences, practically the steps are the same,\ [#]_ and with large samples and a sufficient number of factors and variables, the